HIIT VS. LISS: FINDING THE BEST ROUTINE FOR YOU

 What is LISS Cardio?

 LISS stands for Low-Intensity Steady State cardio.
 It is a form of aerobic exercise that involves maintaining a low to moderate intensity level for a prolonged period of time, usually 30 minutes or more.
-LISS builds one’s endurance and stamina for exercising as well as being good for sustained blood oxygenation.
+LISS builds one’s endurance and stamina for exercising as well as improves oxygen utilization in tissues over time.
 It is also known as moderate-intensity continuous training (MICT).
 Some examples of LISS cardio are walking, cycling, swimming, jogging, or rowing.

 LISS cardio is different from HIIT (High-Intensity Interval Training), which involves alternating between short bursts of high-intensity exercise and recovery periods.
 HIIT is more intense and challenging but also more time-efficient and effective for improving anaerobic fitness.